nitinkc/nitinkc.github.io/_posts/Java/performanceEngineering/2024-02-12-BenchmarkingWithJMH.md

 {% include toc title="Index" %}

+JMH is more suited for microbenchmarking Java code rather than making HTTP requests.

 # Profiling Tools:

 - VisualVM: A free tool provided by Oracle that integrates with the JDK.
 It provides CPU, memory, and thread profiling.